shravankb/pre-requisite-nodejs/module-5/CALLBACK.md

 ![callback-example](../assets/callback-example-2.png)

-Don’t worry if some of this syntax is still unfamiliar to you: we will cover promises, and async/await in further posts!
+Don’t worry if some of this syntax is still unfamiliar to you: we will cover promises, and async/await in further parts!

 I invoke the higher-order askHomework function with the callback function doHomework.
 If there is homework to do, this function will be invoked.